rohinp/visualize-it/README.md

 - **Other options**: CodeLlama, WizardCoder, or any other code-specialized model available in Ollama

 These code-focused models perform better at generating structured JSON and understanding data visualization patterns compared to general-purpose models.

+## Architecture

+### Modular Backend Design

+The backend has been refactored into a modular architecture to improve maintainability, testability, and separation of concerns:

+- **Models**: Define data structures and application settings
+  - `Settings`: Application configuration loaded from environment variables
+  - `Visualization`: Data models for visualization requests and responses

+- **Services**: Implement core business logic
+  - `OllamaService`: Handles communication with the Ollama API
+  - `VisualizationService`: Manages visualization generation from various data sources
+  - `LoggingService`: Centralizes logging functionality

+- **Routes**: Define API endpoints
+  - `api_routes`: Visualization-related endpoints
+  - `logging_routes`: Logging-related endpoints

+- **Utils**: Provide helper functions
+  - `DataUtils`: Data processing and transformation
+  - `VisualizationUtils`: Visualization generation helpers
+  - `ConfigUtils`: Configuration management

+This architecture makes the codebase more maintainable and easier to extend with new features.

 ## Advanced Features